 Proximity Institute is proactively working to address one of the most compelling challenges facing Ontario’s health care system: future ready leadership.

 Ontario hospital leadership is in transition.
 There is a large inbound cadre of new Ontario hospital Presidents and CEOs tasked with leading a health care system with unprecedented challenges.
 It is widely acknowledged that investments must be made to identify, develop and ready a robust pool of high potential talent prepared to lead the sector in the future.

 According to Proximity data:

-- It is anticipated that this rate of CEO turnover will continue in the coming five years based on the age distribution of incumbent Ontario hospital CEOs (23% are 60+ years of age) and the impact of the pandemic on leadership transitions.
+- It is anticipated that this rate of President and CEO turnover will continue in the coming five years based on the age distribution of incumbent Ontario hospital Presidents and CEOs and the impact of the pandemic on leadership transitions.

 October 2022, Proximity Institute.

 Proximity’s long-term ambition is to work collaboratively with Ontario hospitals to identify, develop and ready a quality pipeline of emerging CEO talent.
 This will be achieved through four interrelated sequential phases of work: CEO succession management practices; high potential talent identification practices; and accelerated leadership development practices, pathways and investments for high potential talent, leading to a more coherent and integrated leadership development response across Ontario hospitals.

 In addition to this focused agenda, Proximity seeks to deploy leadership development opportunistically in response to selected leadership priorities that matter most to Ontario hospital Presidents and CEOs.